isomerpages/nrf-gyss/index.md

       title: Five Days of Excitement
       subtitle: Programme
       id: infobar
-      description: Panel huddles, quickfire pitches, site visits—all these and more await you at the Summit.
+      description: Panel huddles, quickfire pitches, site visits, and dedicated poster sessions—all these and more await you at the Summit.
       button: what to expect
       url: /gyss-2025/programme/
   - infopic:
       title: GYSS 2024
-      subtitle: Highlights
+      subtitle: Past Highlights
       description: From videos to photos and more, catch up with all the action from the GYSS 2024!
       alt: GYSS 2024 excitement!